The Problem with Landfilling of Spent Potliner

 “It is not fair to poison mother’s milk.”
 (W McDonough & M Braungart, 2013 [2])

-The aluminium industry, through the work of the U.S. Aluminum Association and progressive manufacturers, is a pioneer in developing comprehensive, peer-reviewed research on the environmental impact of material production and use [3].
-As a result of this research, and with the encouragement of Environmental Protection agencies [4,5], most aluminium companies are moving away from landfill of Spent Pot Lining towards re-use or recycling as the better solution.
+The aluminum industry, through the work of the U.S. Aluminum Association and progressive manufacturers, is a pioneer in developing comprehensive, peer-reviewed research on the environmental impact of material production and use [3].
+As a result of this research, and with the encouragement of Environmental Protection agencies [4,5], most aluminum companies are moving away from landfill of Spent Potliner towards re-use or recycling as the better solution.

 References